OPM/ResInsight/docs/Formations.md

 The formations can be visualized as a result property in **Cell Results**, **Cell Edge Result**, and **Separate Fault Result**.
 When selected, a special legend displaying formation names is activated.

 ### Property filter based on formations
 Formation names are available in Property Filters as Result Type **Formation Names**.
-This makes it easy to filter geometry based on formation specfications.
+This makes it easy to filter geometry based on formation specifications.

 See [ Cell Filters ]({{ site.baseurl }}/docs/filters) for details.